jjmontesl/cubesviewer/README.md

 * Views can be embedded in other web sites.
 * Modular and extensible.

-Online demos
+Online Demos
 ------------

+* [CubesViewer Explorer](http://jjmontesl.github.io/cubesviewer/cv.html) with the full application
 * [CubesViewer Demo page](http://jjmontesl.github.io/cubesviewer/index.html) with one embedded view
-* [CubesViewer Explorer](http://jjmontesl.github.io/cubesviewer/cv.html) with the full application

 Download
 ------------